Home › How Litigation Costs Behave > When procedural efficiency and cost outcomes divergeWhen procedural efficiency and

 Each step follows an established sequence.

-Over time, the process remains orderly while cost continues to increase.
+Over time, however, the process remains orderly while cost continues to increase.

 This pattern is widely observed.